Injured in a Truck Accident in Pittsburgh? Our Truck Accident Lawyers are Here to Help.

-If you or a family member have been injured or killed in an accident involving a tractor-trailer or large truck, contact our award-winning Pittsburgh truck accident lawyers at Munley Law.
-For more than 60 years, our attorneys have been fighting and winning big for truck accident victims.
-Munley Law is a recognized leader in the field of truck accident litigation all over the United States.
-No other Pittsburgh lawyer can match our level of truck expertise.
+If you or a family member have been injured or killed in an accident involving a tractor-trailer or large truck, contact our award-winning Pittsburgh truck accident lawyers at Munley Law Personal Injury Attorneys.
+For more than 60 years, our attorneys have been fighting for truck accident victims across the country.
+Munley Law Personal Injury Attorneys is a recognized leader in the field of truck accident litigation; no other Pittsburgh attorney can match our level of truck expertise.

 $32 Million Wrongful Death

 $6.9 Million Garbage Truck Accident